 Policy in the Devolved Administrations

-Animal welfare is a devolved matter, and the Devolved Administrations are adopting different approaches to the issue of wild animals in circuses.
 The Scottish Government passed legislation to ban wild animals in travelling circuses in December 2017.
 The Welsh Government has carried out independent review on the evidence of animal welfare of wild animals in travelling and non-travelling circuses and has announced a ban will be introduced in 2019.
 Meanwhile, the Northern Ireland Executive has investigated the possibility of an all-island approach to the issue of wild animals in circuses through adoption of a Code of Practice.
 However, the Republic of Ireland banned wild animals in circuses in 2018.